 Assignments received on or before the due date and time will be marked out of 100%.

-Assignments received within three days (72 hours) of the due date and time will receive a 20% reduction and be marked out of 80%.
+Assignments received within 24 hours of the due date and time will receive a 20% reduction and be marked out of 80%.

 NOTE: Assignments, projects, presentations, quizzes, tests and or exams requiring in-class attendance and participation must be performed on the assigned date and time.
 Failure to do so without a substantiated reason will result in a mark of 0.

 All subsequent semesters